TTUSDC/cpceed-webapp/.github/CONTRIBUTING.md

 - Indents should be 2 spaces.
 - Regular files and folders should use `dash-separated-names`.
 Short folder names are preferred.
 - React components should use `UpperCamelCase` for the class name, the file name, and the parent folder name.

+The best way to ensure there are no stylistic problems with your code is to use ESLint:

+1. Make changes to a file.
+2. Save the file.
+3. Run the command `node_modules/.bin/eslint [path/to/the/file]`.